Comment from our reader:

 You knew you could foreclose and take the home; loans with negative amortization and balloon payments that the banks offered that caused people to lose their houses; all manner of step programs, buy-downs and other gimmicks that caused payments to rise faster than borrowers’ abilities to keep up with the increases.

 I can go on and on.
-In my 40+ years I’ve seen scores of lending programs that “bankers” and other lenders thought were great, but borrowers were hurt when they didn’t understand them well enough.
+In my 40+ years I have seen scores of lending programs that “bankers” and other lenders thought were great, but borrowers were hurt when they didn’t understand them well enough.

 Sure, these programs can be viable tools for some, but many lose their homes due to bank loan officers who don’t educate the borrowers well enough and people don’t realize what will and can happen – so does that make the product itself a “scam”?